elementor/elementor-developers-docs/src/scripts-styles/preview-styles.md

 # Preview Styles

-When you develop addons that extend [Elementor Preview](/editor/elementor-preview) and you need to register custom stylesheets, use the `elementor/preview/enqueue_styles` action hook which is fired when Elementor Preview styles are registered and enqueued.
+When you develop add-ons that extend [Elementor preview](/editor/elementor-preview) and you need to register custom stylesheets, use the `elementor/preview/enqueue_styles` action hook, which is fired when Elementor preview styles are registered and enqueued.

 ## Registering Preview Styles

-Register and enqueue custom stylesheets after Elementor preview styles are registered and enqueued:
+In the example below, we'll register and enqueue custom stylesheets after Elementor preview styles are registered and enqueued:

 ```php {11}
 function my_plugin_preview_styles() {